 School professional learning self-assessment tool

-A support tool for school leadership teams and staff to reflect on and strengthen whole-school professional learning practice.
+A support tool for school leadership teams and staff to reflect on and strengthen school-wide professional learning practice.

 About the tool

-The School professional learning self-assessment tool is designed to support school leadership teams and staff to build a whole-school professional learning culture where all staff engage in a cycle of continuous professional learning.
-It supports schools to unpack aspects of the Professional Learning for Teachers and School Staff Policy, including the High Impact Professional Learning (HIPL) model and the Principles for building capability.
+The School professional learning self-assessment tool is designed to support school leadership teams and staff to reflect on and build a school-wide culture of continuous professional learning.
+It supports the application of the High Impact Professional Learning (HIPL) model and aligns with the Professional learning for teachers and school staff procedure within the School Excellence policy.

-The tool helps schools to identify strategies to strengthen whole-school professional learning practices focused on learning and teaching practice or building non-teaching capability for all staff.
+The tool helps schools to identify strategies to strengthen whole-school-wide professional learning practices focused on learning and teaching practice or building non-teaching capability for all staff.

 The use of the School professional learning self-assessment tool is optional.
 Schools are not required to use this tool or to report on it.